Applications open each October for courses starting in the next academic year.

 Access problems and changing your details

 You can change your name, email address and password on your profile page on the portal.
-You can also reset your password by clicking Forgot your password? on the sign in page.
+You can also reset your password by clicking 'Forgot your password?' on the sign in page.

 If you have been locked out of your account, please contact email@example.com.

-Monitoring applications and accepting or declining offers
+Monitoring applications and responding to offers

 Communicating with the University via the portal

 If we need to request further information from you we will do so via the Messages section of the portal.
-You can respond to the message via the portal and attach any relevant documents.
+You should respond to the message via the portal and attach any relevant documents.